On the Basis of the Hamilton-Jacobi-Bellman Equation in Economic Dynamics: Model and Definitions

 Next, in the RCK model, the relationship between the capital stock and consumption is determined as follows:

-where $d\ge 0$ denotes the capital wastage rate.
 There are two economic relationships behind this equation.
-First, the function $f$ is called the production function, and it indicates that if the capital stock is $k$, then the output is $f(k)$.
+First, the function $g$ is called the production function, and it indicates that if the capital stock is $k$, then the output is $g(k)$.
 This output is separated into consumption and investment.
 If we let $c$ denote the consumption and $i$ denote the investment, we obtain the first relationship:

-On the other hand, the speed of increase of the capital stock $\dot{k}(t)$ is equal to $i(t)$ minus capital depletion $dk(t)$.
+On the other hand, the speed of increase of the capital stock $\dot{k}(t)$ is equal to $i(t)$ minus capital depreciation $dk(t)$, where $d\ge 0$.
 Thus, we obtain the second relationship:

 By connecting these two relationships, we have that